-Speaking on a conservative TV talk show Thursday night, DeSantis urged Trump supporters to call on Republican-led legislatures to ignore disputed Biden victories in their states and name their own presidential electors, a practice that would make them “faithless electors.”
+Speaking on a conservative TV talk show Thursday night, DeSantis urged Trump supporters to call on Republican-led legislatures in battleground states to ignore Biden victories in their states and name their own presidential electors, a practice that would make them “faithless electors.”

-If they do so, they would buck the normal practice of a state’s electoral-college votes being obligated to the declared winner and would instead assign them however they wish.
+If they do so, they would buck the normal practice of a state’s electoral-college votes being obligated to the declared winner and would instead cast those votes however they wish.

 “I would also tell them, especially if you’re in those states that have Republican legislatures like Pennsylvania and Michigan and all these places, call your state representatives and your state senators,” DeSantis said on air.

 Florida Agriculture Commissioner Nikki Fried, the only Florida Democrat elected statewide, called DeSantis’ remarks inflammatory.

 “@GovRonDeSantis, this rhetoric is irresponsible, destructive, and will inflame tensions of an already fragile nation.
 Counting every legal ballot cast is what ensured you a victory.
 Stop spreading false conspiracies because you’re worried about a @realDonaldTrump loss,” she tweeted.

 DeSantis’ message to ignore the popular vote was echoed by Conservative Review editor and right-wing website Breitbart contributor Daniel Horowitz, whose op-ed ran Thursday in the right-wing outlet The Blaze.